akshitasure12/networkx-blogs/blogs/blog1.md

 ![blob](../assets/static/image.png)

-To determine where the issue was, I started with the most basic debugging approach — adding print statements throughout the code to trace execution and data flow.
+To determine where the issue was, I started with the most basic debugging approach — adding print statements throughout the code to trace the execution.
 This eventually led me to discover that the way node chunks were computed was problematic.
 Specifically:
 ```
 num_in_chunk = max(len(G) // n_jobs, 1)
 node_chunks = nxp.chunks(G, num_in_chunk)